Metadrop/backstopjs-addons/README.md

 ### Wait for selector after interaction

-This option allows you to wait for a selector to appear after an interaction.
+This option allows to wait for a selector to appear after an interaction.
 This feature is configured within a scenario using the `waitForSelectorAfterInteraction' property, which takes a CSS selector.

 ```json
 "scenarios": [